Laboratoria/curriculum-parser/README.md

 npx curriculum-parser # when already installed in project

 # or alternatively using full package name (with org)
-# this works even if nor previously installed.
+# this works even if not previously installed.
 npx @laboratoria/curriculum-parser
 ```